 There is no single methodology and no “golden rule” for how to deliver M&A

-Researching mergers and acquisitions, you will find plenty of textbooks, courses and management consultants promoting a standard, predictable process to follow.
+When researching mergers and acquisitions, you will find plenty of textbooks, courses, tidily-packaged rulebooks for M&A best practice, and management consultants promoting a standard, predictable process to follow.
 If not, it will be a set of “golden rules” for integration success.

 The reality?
 Every deal is different.